Flowdawan/AR-Dagi/README.md

 - - -

 For this project we used the Image tracking as well as "Image Tracking - Multiple Targets" and "Image Tracking - Interactive" features from the mind-ar-js library combined with some basic own JavaScript.
+We also used Github Actions to automatically trigger a workflow (push to the prod branch) that uploads all data to an FTP server and displays it at [our website](ardagi.deflow.at) to enable a smooth testing.

 An augmented reality web based application for some project in the 5th semester at the FH-Campus Vienna.